xAlex-an/xAlex-an/README.md

 Hi there! 👋 I'm Aleksandra
 I’m a junior full-stack developer based in the UK.
-I recently completed the Full Stack Web Developer bootcamp at Code Institute, where I learned how to build responsive and user-friendly applications using HTML, CSS, JavaScript, Python, and Django.d.
+I recently completed the Full Stack Web Developer bootcamp at Code Institute, where I learned how to build responsive and user-friendly applications using HTML, CSS, JavaScript, Python, and Django.

 🔨 Projects I’ve built: